Android-for-Python/androidstorage4kivy/README.md

 `app_title` is used in the shared storage path

-`MIME_type` is used to determine in which collection a file belongs, it is detremined based on the file externsion.
+`MIME_type` is used to determine in which collection a file belongs, it is determined based on the file externsion.

 ### Implementation Details